hangrybear666/09-devops-bootcamp__aws/README.md

     cd scripts
     ./ec2-install-docker.sh
     ```

+    f.
+Dont forget to open ports in your EC2 instance's security group 3080 for node-app, 22 for ssh, ideally only for your own ip-address

 1. To build a local docker image, push it to a private docker hub repo and then automatically pull and run it on your EC2 instance